alban-read/M1-MICRO-FORTH/dumbint.md

 Summary

-It is very clear if the LOOP counts up or down, and very obvious if a LOOP should end or not, if it includes the start and finish (it does).
+It is clear if the LOOP counts up or down,  obvious if a LOOP should end or not, and if it includes the start and finish (it does).
-This LOOP is not at all likely to repeat 65536 times (or in this case billions of times ) by mistake.
+This version of LOOP is not at all likely to repeat 65536 times (or in this case billions of times ) by mistake.

 This is not compatible